Calebh101/dictionaries/README.md

 #### Nodes

+After the signature, there is an unsigned 64-bit integer saying how long the attribute data is, the attribute data, then the rest is just raw data.

+##### Attributes

+The length says how long the attributes are, not including the length bytes themselves.
+Each attribute is a null-terminated UTF8 key, then a null-terminated UTF8 value.

+##### Data

-After the signature, this is just raw data.
-However, arrays and dictionaries are different, in that their bytes are the same layout as the root children layout from above (except that there's no 8 bytes determining child count).
+Arrays and dictionaries are different than typical data types, in that their bytes are the same layout as the root children layout from above (except that there's no 8 bytes determining child count).

 Here's how the rest are parsed: